 A family can have as many PPF accounts; one for each member is also possible.
 However, the total amount that can be invested in PPF accounts by a family, as a whole is Rs 1.5 lakh.

 Q3.
-What is the minimum and maximum amount required to open a PF account for a minor?
+What are the minimum and maximum amount required to open a PF account for a minor?

 Q4.
 What will happen if I deposit more than Rs.
 1.5 lakh in a PPF account?